 See you on the river,

-Scott the RiverDoc, Penny, Scotty, Christie, Ben, Heather, Charlie the RiverDog and the whole MaLode EcoWarrior Clan
+Scott the RiverDoc, Penny, Scotty, Ryan, Ben, Heather, Charlie the RiverDog and the whole MaLode EcoWarrior Clan

 A brief review of the Scientific American article entitled “Managing Earth’s Future” is available in our blog article entitled “Community Sustainability” for further information on this subject.